 GeneCards Summary for KLRC1 Gene

-KLRC1 (Killer Cell Lectin-Like Receptor Subfamily C, Member 1) is a Protein Coding gene.
-Diseases associated with KLRC1 include malaria.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include carbohydrate binding and transmembrane signaling receptor activity.
+KLRC1 (Killer Cell Lectin Like Receptor C1) is a Protein Coding gene.
+Diseases associated with KLRC1 include vulvar intraepithelial neoplasia and mhc class i deficiency.
+Among its related pathways are Immune System and Immune response Role of DAP12 receptors in NK cells.
+GO annotations related to this gene include transmembrane signaling receptor activity and MHC class I protein complex binding.
 An important paralog of this gene is KLRK1.

 UniProtKB/Swiss-Prot for KLRC1 Gene